nileshbaithwar/Netflix_data_analyzed_using_SQL/README.md

 1. Open SQL Workbench
 2. Create and connect to a database
 3. Run the above `CREATE TABLE`
-4. Use `LOAD DATA LOCAL INFILE 'netflix_titles.csv' …` to import
+4. Use `LOAD DATA LOCAL INFILE 'netflix_dataset.csv' …` to import

 ## 5. 🧩 Data Cleaning